Appearance

 async function handleLogin(email: string, password: string) {

-if (response.requiresPasswordChange) {
+if (response.data.isFirstLogin || response.data.mustChangePassword) {

-// Redirect to password change form
+// Store global token and redirect to password change

 router.push('/change-password');